-Pros: Smooth user experience and most secure way to store your Bitcoin.
+Pros: Smooth user experience and the most secure way to store your Bitcoin.
 Easy to create a backup and it’s difficult to make mistakes using a hardware wallet – the process is easy for any level user.
 As a cold storage, your private keys are offline and reduces the risk of theft

 Cons: For this level of security the price is not cheap.
 For a standard hardware wallet, the minimum price to pay is 50$.
 Also, if you lose your device, access to your private keys, AND access to your recovery seed, your Bitcoin is as good as gone!